aabarmin/epam-java-cources/README.md

 ## How to get updates of a remote repository

-When the fork is created it'll not receive updates automatically, it's necessary making some manual configuration for your local repository - you need add a new remote to your local repository.
+When the fork is created it'll not receive updates automatically, it's necessary making some manual configuration for your local repository - you need to add a new remote to your local repository.
 To do it, execute the following
 command:

 ```shell script